halyearzero/imsorrydave/readme.md

   which logs you find, altering resource placement to keep the challenge fresh.
 - **Branching moral choices** leading to dramatically different endings and replay value.
 - **Accessibility features** such as remappable controls, colorblind mode, and optional hints.

+## Art and Audio Direction
+The game employs a retro pixel-art aesthetic with a dark, muted palette.
+UI elements mirror this style for a unified look.
+Concept sketches and mockups belong in the `docs/` folder for easy reference.

+Ambient music and sound effects are loaded from `assets/audio`.
+Voice lines for HAL can be added under `assets/voice` using the filenames listed in each subfolder README.
+When present, these files are played automatically during the game.